4d/docs/docs/Concepts/methods.md

 - Process method
 - Event or Error catching method

+You can also execute your project methods manually, for testing purpose for example.

 ### Subroutines

 A subroutine is a project method that can be thought of as a servant.
 It performs those tasks that other methods request it to perform.
 A function is a subroutine that returns a value to the method that called it.